 If you have a sick pet at home, I would like to encourage you to try to improve the quality of its life.
 MRL (Mycology Research Laboratories) developed a product called Corpet, especially for cats and dogs.
 If your animal is suffering from cancer, FeLV, etc., let me provide you with really reliable sources of information below.
 For studies on the use of Coriolus for humans and animals, please see the following links.
 These are expert articles, but I highly recommend reading them.
 If you have a chance, consult a veterinarian who does not only deal with conventional methods of treatment but also with holistic medicine.

 If you are interested in buying Corpet you can use the following links:

 USA and Canadian residents can order in

 I would also like to emphasize the importance of proper nutrition. (this applies not only to humans but also to animals).
-I have very good references for the manufacturer of home cooked food for dogs and cats NomNomNow.
+I have very good references for the manufacturer of home-cooked food for dogs and cats NomNomNow.
 They also provide free nutrition consultations to ensure your pet’s needs are met.
-So if you are US resident, you can give them a try.
+So if you are a US resident, you can give them a try.

 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.